tolitius/towel/README.md

 ```

 and we see the exact same markdown that was produced by the first, non LLM, "cold" Python function.</br>
-an an interesting aspect about this @towel function is that it _generalizes_: it can convert a lot more JSON formats, and handle a lot more corner cases.
+an interesting aspect about this @towel function is that it _generalizes_: it can convert a lot more JSON formats, and handle a lot more corner cases.

 you can check out and run [docs/examples/wrap_it.py](docs/examples/wrap_it.py) to experiment with both.